civicrm/civicrm-user-guide/docs/contributions/online-contributions.md

 ### Profile tab

-If you want to collect information from contributors beyond the essential fields required to make a contribution, such as age, interests and skills, you can include existing CiviCRM Profiles at the beginning or end of a contribution page.
+If you want to collect information such as age, interests and skills that goes beyond the essential fields required to make a contribution, you can include existing [CiviCRM Profiles](/organising-your-data/profiles) at the beginning or end of a contribution page.
 You can also create new profiles.

 Profiles used in a contribution page can ONLY contain fields which belong to: